 Home of Berlioz

-Comdia, 14 December 1908
+Comœdia, 14 December 1908

 This page reproduces the original text of a report on the annual pilgrimage to Berlioz’s home in Montmartre on 13 December 1908, two days after the anniversary of his birth.
+On the history of this house in the early XXth century reference should be made to the page on Berlioz at Montmartre.

-The text of the report and the accompanying image have been scanned from our own copy of the issue of 14 December 1908 of Comdia, and are reproduced below together with our English translation of the report.
+The text of the report and the accompanying image have been scanned from our own copy of the issue of 14 December 1908 of Comœdia, and are reproduced below together with our English translation of the report.

 Note: Berlioz lived in this house in Montmartre until 1836, not 1837 as plaque cited in the report states.